dret/guidelines/proposal/outline.md

 1. Part IV: Sharing and Managing Guidelines
  1. Guidelines as a Shared Resource

+    Guidelines are a shared resource and thus should be managed like this.
+Ideally, they follow the spirit of open source projects with open code and tooling, and a core team of contributors that has special roles and tasks.
+It seems that GitHub is the de-facto platform for guidelines today, and that makes a lot of sense because everybody knows it and thus knows how to participate.
+There may be some additional tooling on top for processing and readability (maybe discuss the Adidas example which uses Gitbooks, a GitHub-based publishing toolkit).

  1. Contributing and Commenting
  1. The Editorial Role for Guideline Management